tylerapear/NESY-Engine/README.md

 # NESY Engine

 A simple 2D NES-Like game engine with assets, data, and a main.py file for demonstration.
 Uses Python and Pygame.
 The goal of this project is to release a package called "NESY Engine" that can be used to create NES-style games.
-The data directory, assets directory, are part of a demonstration game, inspired by _The Legend of Zelda (1986)_.
+The data directory, assets directory, and main.py file are part of a demonstration game, inspired by _The Legend of Zelda (1986)_.
 These exist for development purposes and will not be part of the finished package.

 <p align="center">
 <img width="75%" height="75%" alt="Screenshot 2025-09-13 132204" src="https://github.com/user-attachments/assets/201b4c27-2753-4d7c-bf52-ecb218c0fc12" />